Sony Michel

 Sony Michel (born February 17, 1995) is an American former professional football running back who played in the National Football League (NFL) for five seasons.
 He played college football for the Georgia Bulldogs and was selected by the New England Patriots in the first round of the 2018 NFL draft.
-During his first season with the Patriots, he was a member of the team that won Super Bowl LIII, and scored the game's only touchdown.
-After two more seasons with the Patriots, Michel spent the 2021 season with Los Angeles Rams, winning Super Bowl LVI, and his final season with the Los Angeles Chargers.
+During his first season with the Patriots, he was a member of the team that won Super Bowl LIII and scored the game's only touchdown.
+After two more years with the Patriots, Michel spent the 2021 season with Los Angeles Rams, winning Super Bowl LVI, and his final season with the Los Angeles Chargers.

 Early life

 Michel's parents emigrated from Haiti.
 Michel attended American Heritage School in Plantation, Florida, where he was the starting running back for the American Heritage Patriots, beginning in his eighth-grade year there.
 As an eighth grader, he was named the Sun Sentinel 3A-2A-2B-1A-1B Player of the Year after rushing for 1,825 yards and 20 touchdowns, including a 281-yard performance against North Broward Prep.
 As a senior, Michel rushed for 1,833 yards and 24 touchdowns.
 Over three years playing on varsity, he rushed for 4,758 yards and 63 touchdowns.
 He was rated by Rivals.com as a five-star recruit and was ranked as the third-best running back and 13th-best player overall.
 Michel committed to the University of Georgia on April 26, 2013, to play college football.

 Michel also competed in track and field at American Heritage; as a sophomore in 2011, he earned first-place finishes in both the 100-meter dash (10.99s) and 200-meter dash (21.91s) at the FHSAA 2A District Meet.
 He posted a personal-best time of 10.64w in the 100-meter dash at the 3rd Annual Miramar Invitational, where he placed first.